Divorce in Australia: Who gets what? Why you aren’t necessarily entitled to 50/50

 The only way to make this happen is to put it in the diary and make it a priority.
 You’ll need at least 2-3 hours together in a quiet, private space.
 You’ll also need to be clear on your property pool.
 I’d strongly recommend having a qualified mediator facilitate this conversation for you.
 This will give you the best chance of having a constructive, thorough conversation.
 They will also document your agreement to keep everyone accountable (you’ll also want to legally formalise this, but that will be the topic of another post).

-In the adieu process, each session is facilitated by an accredited mediator and can be done in person or remotely via live video-technology.
+In the Adieu Assist, each session is facilitated by an accredited mediator and can be done in person or remotely via live video-technology.

 8. Listen first